I, the Jury (1953 film): Plot

-Later at his office, ex-boxer Killer Thompson reveals to Mike and Velda (Margaret Sheridan) that Kalecki, his former manager, runs a numbers racket.
+Later at his office, ex-boxer Killer Thompson reveals to Mike and Velda that Kalecki, his former manager, runs a numbers racket.
 Mike seeks more information about the racket but his questions earn him only a severe beating by some thugs.
 Charlotte tends to his wounds and restores his spirits with a kiss, then asks if Jack might have left a message for Mike before he died.

 Mike slips into Jack's apartment through a window to avoid the policeman on guard, and finds a note from Pat, who anticipated his arrival.
-Mike also finds Jack's diary, which includes notations about a woman named Eileen Vickers (Mary Anderson), who changed her name to Mary Wright, as well as a note that Jack had been planning to raid a dance school with the police in a few days.
+Mike also finds Jack's diary, which includes notations about a woman named Eileen Vickers, who changed her name to Mary Wright, as well as a note that Jack had been planning to raid a dance school with the police in a few days.
 Mike locates Eileen's father, veterinarian R.H.
 Vickers, who reveals that he had asked Jack to help his daughter after she ran away from college with John Hansen.
 Mike finds Eileen at a dance school that is a front for prostitution.
 Although she is shocked to hear about Jack's death, she only knows that he wanted her to get help from Charlotte.

 Despite all the information he has gathered, Mike has more questions than answers.
 He and Pat continue their research by looking through college yearbooks and find the photo of Hal Kines, who is identified as John Hansen.
 After police implement Jack's raid on the dance studio, they find Eileen's and Kines's dead bodies in Eileen's room.
 After Kalecki admits that he and Kines had argued over the young man's involvement with Esther, Mike is baffled as to why he was found with Eileen.
 Confusion continues to mount, and Charlotte and Mike are nearly killed when someone fires at them outside his office.
-Mike is awakened that night by Bobo (an uncredited Elisha Cook Jr.), a slow-witted former boxer now working as a department store Santa Claus, who warns Mike that "the big man" is after him.
+Mike is awakened that night by Bobo, a slow-witted former boxer now working as a department store Santa Claus, who warns Mike that "the big man" is after him.
 After learning that Kines has been posing as a college student for twenty years, Velda suspects that he may have been running Kalecki's numbers racket at school, using his identity as a student as a cover.
 Mike goes to search Kines's room at the fraternity house and discovers Kalecki inside burning Kines's papers.
 Kalecki shoots at Mike and is killed when Mike fires back.
 Mike grabs Kalecki's gun just as the police arrive to arrest him.